VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

    :target: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_13_feedback.png

-You might want to annotate entries from both the top results list, and the requested feedback list (bottom right in the above).
+You might want to annotate entries from both the top results list, and the requested feedback list (bottom left in the above).
 This can improve the performance of your model significantly.
 After annotating your entries press 'Refine' on the top left.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_14_next_n_results.png